hdShang/arxiv-daily/docs/cs-AI/2023-12-02/papers/231201109v1-kattis-vs-chatgpt-assessment-and-evaluation-of-programming-tasks-in-.md

 ---
 layout: default
-title: Kattis vs. ChatGPT: Assessment and Evaluation of Programming Tasks in the Age of Artificial Intelligence
+title: "Kattis vs. ChatGPT: Assessment and Evaluation of Programming Tasks in the Age of Artificial Intelligence"
 ---

 # Kattis vs. ChatGPT: Assessment and Evaluation of Programming Tasks in the Age of Artificial Intelligence